scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 Double click on the file **incidentassignment.workflow**.
 This will open the workflow editor.

 Click on the User Task that you had just added above.
 In my example it is called "UserTask2".
-**Note : The name of your task might be different and it's case sensitive **
+**Note: The name of your task might be different and it's case sensitive **

 ![MTADownload](Part2Images/uiselectusertask.png)

 On the right-hand side, you will see the User Task Properties.
 On the "General" tab, note down the Task ID.
-* note: This ID is case sensitive.
+* Note: This ID is case sensitive.
 Copy the id.
 You may need it in a few minutes.

 Now let's check the script task that updates the CDS service after the workflow.
 This task will set the status of the incident.